BVick4192/work-in-progress-3-25/README.md

 it's based on open source code, no claim to any originality.
 I'm impressed with the Arduino DUE Arm system. it's just downright fun.
+4-7-25 Remoded zener diode and added a DC bias for sensitivity trim.
+Test jig is running now.